 When and where to give notice

 We encourage you to give notice as soon as possible.
-There must be 15 clear days between giving notice and the date of your marriage or partnership.
+Currently there must be 28 clear days between giving notice and the date of your marriage or partnership.
+(If you are subject to immigration control this period may be extended to 70 days.)

-You should call your local registration office to make an appointment to give notice.
+You should call your local register office to make an appointment to give notice.

 Documents you need to produce when giving notice